-Details of the relationship between the Company and Frostrow Capital LLP, the Company's AIFM, and OrbiMed Capital LLC, the Company's Portfolio Manager, is disclosed on page 18.
+Details of the relationship between the Company and Frostrow Capital LLP, the Company's AIFM, and OrbiMed Capital LLC, the Company's Portfolio Manager, is disclosed on page 21.
 Samuel D. Isaly is a Director of the Company, and also the Managing Partner at OrbiMed Capital LLC.
-Details of fees paid to OrbiMed by the Company can be found in note 3 on page 55.
-All material related party transactions have been disclosed in notes 3 and 4 on pages 55 and 56.
-Details of the remuneration of all Directors can be found on page 41.
-Details of the Directors' interests in the capital of the Company can be found on page 41.
+Details of fees paid to OrbiMed by the Company can be found in note 3 beginning on page 58.
+All material related party transactions have been disclosed in notes 3 and 4 on pages 58 and 59.

+Details of the remuneration of all Directors can be found on page 44.
+Details of the Directors' interests in the capital of the Company can be found on page 44.

 A number of the partners at, and a former partner of, OrbiMed Capital LLC have a minority financial interest totalling 20% in Frostrow Capital LLP, the Company's AIFM.
-Details of the fees paid to Frostrow Capital LLP by the Company can be found in the note 3 on page 55.
+Details of the fees paid to Frostrow Capital LLP by the Company can be found in note 3 beginning on page 58.